tryton/trytond/doc/ref/models/fields.rst

 .. class:: Binary(string[, \**options])

 A binary field.
-It will be represented in Python by a ``str`` instance.
+It will be represented in Python by a ``bytes`` instance.

 :class:`Binary` has one extra optional argument: